 - Revoke access immediately after shutdowns

 Implementing multi-factor authentication for administrative accounts provides an additional layer of security.
-Recording and monitoring user activities helps to quickly detect suspicious behaviors
+Registering and monitoring user activities helps to quickly detect suspicious behaviors.

 Layered Protection

-Layered protection is essential to strengthen the security of e-commerce sites.
-She combines different methods and technologies to create multiple barriers against cyber threats
+Layered protection is essential to strengthen the security of e-commerce.
+She combines different methods and technologies to create multiple barriers against cyber threats.

 Firewalls and Intrusion Detection Systems

-Intrusion Detection Systems (IDS) complement firewalls, analyzing traffic patterns in search of suspicious activities.
-They alert administrators about possible attacks in real time
+Intrusion Detection Systems (IDS) complement firewalls by analyzing traffic patterns for suspicious activities.
+They alert administrators about potential attacks in real time.

 The combination of firewalls and IDS creates a robust barrier against intrusions.
-Next-generation firewalls offer advanced features, deep packet inspection and intrusion prevention
+Next-generation firewalls offer advanced features such as deep packet inspection and intrusion prevention.

 Anti-Malware Systems

-Anti-malware systems protect against viruses, trojans, ransomware and other malicious threats.
-They conduct regular scans on systems and files
+Anti-malware systems protect against viruses, trojans, ransomware, and other malicious threats.
+They perform regular scans on systems and files.

-Frequent updates are crucial to maintain effective protection against new threats.
-Modern solutions use artificial intelligence for proactive detection of unknown malware
+Frequent updates are crucial to maintaining effective protection against new threats.
+Modern solutions use artificial intelligence for proactive detection of unknown malware.

 Web Application Security

-Web application security focuses on protecting the interfaces visible to the user.
-Includes measures such as input validation, strong authentication and encryption of sensitive data
+Web application security focuses on protecting the user-visible interfaces.
+Includes measures such as input validation, strong authentication, and encryption of sensitive data.

-Web Application Firewalls (WAF) filter and monitor HTTP traffic, blocking common attacks such as SQL injection and cross-site scripting.
-Regular penetration tests identify vulnerabilities before they can be exploited
+Web Application Firewalls (WAFs) filter and monitor HTTP traffic, blocking common attacks such as SQL injection and cross-site scripting.
+Regular penetration tests identify vulnerabilities before they can be exploited.

 Good Security Practices for Users

-The security of e-commerce depends on the awareness and actions of users.
-Implementing robust measures and educating clients are crucial steps to protect sensitive data and prevent cyber attacks
+The security of e-commerce depends on user awareness and actions.
+Implementing robust measures and educating customers are crucial steps to protect sensitive data and prevent cyberattacks.

 Safety Education and Training